 - If I give up doing my best at work, will I regret it when…

 - If I give up doing the right thing, no matter what, will I regret it when…

 - If I give up investing my life by helping others, will I regret it when…

 - If I give up ___________________ (you fill in the blank).

 The Apostle Paul wrote to a group of people who were thinking of giving up.
-“SLet us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up,” (Galatians 6:9, New International Version).
+“Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up,” (Galatians 6:9 NIV).